 an instruction confirmation message (seev.006.001.05 – MeetingInstructionStatus) upon receipt of a confirmation from the issuer/the intermediary up the chain to confirm the vote has been cast

 This interpretation is to be clarified as part of our questions to the European Commissions.
+This may lead to the creation of a new Processing Status code like “Vote Cast”.

 The table was reviewed against the MeetingInstructionStatus.
 The elements contained in table 6 have been mapped as follows: